Administration & Finance

 Friday, August 5, 2011

-The purpose of this Policy is to outline and define SF State's campus-wide Secure E-waste and Paper Disposal Program that is designed to protect the security of campus information assets.
+The purpose of this Policy is to describe SF State's campus-wide Secure E-waste and Paper Disposal Program.

-- All e-waste (electronic media, computers, monitors, PDAs, phones, etc.) must be disposed of according to the campus procedures outlined below.
+- All e-waste (electronic media, computers, monitors, PDAs, phones, etc.) must be disposed of according to the campus procedures outlined below, and in accordance CSU Records Retention policy.

 - A Property Survey Request Form must be completed, regardless of the original purchase price or salvage value of the device, for any e-waste device capable of storing information after its power has been removed.